poult-lab/daily-word/english_words_ learning.md

 05.race[reɪs]

-a race between the two best runners of the club. [noun] "a competition between people, animals, vehicles, etc. to see which one is the faster or fastest"
+ [noun] a race between the two best runners of the club. "a competition between people, animals, vehicles, etc. to see which one is the faster or fastest"

-the race for the presidency. "a situation in which a number of people, groups, organizations, etc. are competing, especially for political power or to achieve sth first"
+[n] the race for the presidency. "a situation in which a number of people, groups, organizations, etc. are competing, especially for political power or to achieve sth first"

-people of mixed race. [noun] "one of the main groups that humans can be divided into according to their physical differences, for example the colour of their skin"
+[noun] people of mixed race.  "one of the main groups that humans can be divided into according to their physical differences, for example the colour of their skin"

 "比赛"[verb]